w3llmx/aws-aurora-cloudformation-samples/README.md

 [Deploy an Amazon Aurora PostgreSQL DB cluster with recommended best practices using AWS CloudFormation](Instructions/Deploy%20an%20Amazon%20Aurora%20PostgreSQL%20DB%20cluster%20with%20recommended%20best%20practices%20using%20AWS%20CloudFormation.pdf)

+## Running instructions for Mdi

+Run mdi-create-stacks.sh or run any individual stack inside this script as necessary

 # License

 This library is licensed under the Apache 2.0 License.